 The California Bureau for Private Postsecondary Education (BPPE) protects students and consumers through the oversight of California’s private postsecondary educational institutions by conducting qualitative reviews of educational programs and operating standards, proactively combating unlicensed activity, impartially resolving student and consumer complaints, and conducting outreach.

+BPPE approval to operate means compliance with state standards as set forth by the BPPE in this chapter.
 An Annual Report must be filed with the BPPE by each approved institution pursuant to California Education Code section 94934.
 Each Institution reports the required aggregate information for all locations (main and all branches).
 In addition to the Annual Report, each Institution is required to submit a Performance Fact Sheet and a school catalog.

 The BPPE published the information provided in the link below as it was submitted by Marston Polygraph Academy (MPA).
 The BPPE does not endorse, recommend, or favor any institution whose information is published or provided.

 This fact sheet is filed with the California Bureau for Private Postsecondary Education.
 Regardless of any information you may have relating to completion rates, placement rates, starting salaries, or license exam passage rates, this fact sheet contains the information as calculated pursuant to state law.

 The objective of our polygraph training program is to produce competent and ethical polygraph examiners, who are trained to use current techniques, formats, and equipment, in accordance with policies and standards set forth by the American Polygraph Association.
 Review our school catalog for more detailed information.